dkdan10/nbaJam/README.md

 ## Deployment

-The game is deployed to GitHub Pages with GitHub Actions.
+The `master` branch deploys to GitHub Pages with GitHub Actions.
 Pushes to `master` run tests, build the Vite app, and publish the generated `dist` artifact.

+The `multiplayer` branch deploys to Render as a Node web service because it includes the Express and Socket.IO server required for realtime online play.